-The Company and its Subsidiary is together referred to as the "Group".
+The Company and its Subsidiary are together referred to as the "Group".

-2. Summary of Significant Accounting Policies
+2. Summary of significant accounting policies

 The principal accounting policies adopted in the preparation of these consolidated financial statements are set out below.
-These policies have been consistently applied to all years presented, unless otherwise stated.
+These policies have been consistently applied to all years presented unless otherwise stated.